hoffmangroup/segway/doc/segway.rst

 there will be *starts* different threads for each of the *labels* labels tried.

+XXX The question of finding the right number of labels is a difficult one.
+Mathematical criteria would usually suggest using higher numbers of labels.
+However, the results are difficult for a human to interpret in this case.
+This is why we usually use ~25 labels for a segmentation of dozens of input tracks.
+If you use a small number of input tracks you can probably use a smaller number of labels.
+XXX

 There is an experimental :option:`--num-sublabels`\=\ *sublabels* option that enables hierarchical segmentation, where each segment label is divided into a number of segment sublabels.
 This may require